Applying for admission to the Master of Public Health (MPH) program in Chronic Disease Prevention and Control involves the following steps:

 - Complete the application process for the UTC Graduate School.

-- The link for the 2019 fall Graduate School application will be available as of September
+- Access the link for the 2020 fall Graduate School application here.

 or $40 for international applicants.